sriram1999s/Generic-Self-Balancing-BST-in-C/README.md

 ## Deallocation

-> This is a very important to stop to avoid memory leaks
+> This is a very important step to stop to avoid memory leaks

 ```c
 deallocate_bst(&t);